Our Members

 Director: Jussi Mattila (jussi.mattila@rakennusteollisuus.fi)

-The first branch federation for the Finnish Concrete industry was founded in 1928.
-Today, the Concrete Finnish Industry represents 50 member companies (with approximately 100 factories and 4,000 employees).
-The total turnover of the concrete industry is around 1 billion Euros.
+The first branch federation for the Finnish Concrete Industry was founded in 1928.
+Today, the Finnish Concrete Industry represents 50 member companies (with approximately 200 factories and 5,000 employees) and accounts for 80-100% (depending on the product category) of the total manufacturing capacity of the sector.
+The total turnover of the concrete industry is around 1.2 billion euros.

-The Federation promotes precast concrete solutions, creates new technical solutions for the industry and precast construction.
-It informs the industry and their clients about economical and technical data through web-pages, magazines and professional courses.
+The Federation promotes precast concrete solutions, develops new technical solutions for the industry and precast construction, and informs the industry and its clients about economic and technical data through websites, magazines, and professional courses.

 FR – FEDERATION FRANCAISE DE L’INDUSTRIE DU BETON – FIB

-15 Boulevard du Général de Gaulle, 92120 MontrougeT. (+33) 01 49 65 09 09 E-mail: fib@fib.org Directeur Général Délégué: Sylvie Valladeau-Roncin Directeur Général Délégué: Jacques Manzoni (j.manzoni@fib.org) Président: Bertrand Bedel Research centre: FIB represents the interests of the French precast concrete producers and manufacturers towards French authorities and within appropriate construction bodies.
+15 Boulevard du Général de Gaulle, 92120 MontrougeT. +33 01 49 65 09 09 E-mail: fib@fib.org Directeur Général Délégué: Jacques Manzoni (j.manzoni@fib.org) Président: Bertrand Bedel Website: http://www.fib.org Research centre: http://www.cerib.com FIB represents the interests of the French precast concrete producers and manufacturers towards French authorities and within appropriate construction bodies.
 Its main objectives are:

-SE – SVENSK BETONGBox 55684 SE-10215 Stockholm E-mail: info@svenskbetong.se Director: Malin Löfsjögård (malin.lofsjogard@svenskbetong.se) The Swedish Precast Concrete Federation is a trade association for companies which manufacture and/or install concrete products.
+SE – SVENSK BETONGBox 55684 SE-10215 Stockholm T. +46-8-762.62.31 E-mail: info@svenskbetong.se Director: Malin Löfsjögård (malin.lofsjogard@svenskbetong.se) President: Jan Lagerstedt Website: http://www.svenskbetong.se The Swedish Precast Concrete Federation is a trade association for companies which manufacture and/or install concrete products.
 Its main objective is to look after the interests of the member companies and to create for them the best possible conditions in which to operate and develop in society.
 The long-term objectives of the Swedish Precast Concrete Federation are as follows: